vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     $ find /usr/share/vim/vim80 -type f | wc -l
     1600

-Of those, 1,291 are just .vim files:
+Of those, 1,291 are `.vim` files:

-    $ find /usr/share/vim/vim80 -type f -name \*.vim | wc -l
+    $ find /usr/share/vim/vim80 -type f -name \*.vim | wc -l 1291

-All of these files are just plain Vim script files, like your vimrc, to be loaded under some set of conditions, depending on location.
+All of these are just plain Vim script files, like your vimrc, to be loaded under some set of conditions, depending on location within this directory.
 Only a small fraction of them will actually be run on Vim startup.
-Over a thousand files, almost all of them ready to be loaded *only when relevant*.
+That's over a thousand files, almost all of them ready to be loaded *only when relevant*.
+We should take a hint from Bram on that!

-However, the directory named in `$VIMRUNTIME` is only part of the story.
+The directory named in `$VIMRUNTIME` is only the first part of the story.
 If we look at the value of the `'runtimepath'` option in Vim, we can see mentions of a few other paths named: